pypa/pipenv/docs/workflows.md

 Install from `Pipfile.lock`, if there is one:

-    $ pipenv sync
+    $ pipenv install

-Add a package to your project, recalibrating entire lock file using the Pipfile specifiers:
+Add a package to your project, recalibrating subset of lock file using the Pipfile specifiers:

     $ pipenv install <package>